xanderseren/arena-go/README.md

 # arena-go

-A Golang interface to the [are.na](https://www.are.na/) [API](https://dev.are.na/documentation).
+A Golang wrapper for the [are.na](https://www.are.na/) [API](https://dev.are.na/documentation).
 A work in progress.
 Partly using this to learn some basic Go stuff.

 ## installation